Bill Bissett: Career

 In 1983, financial hardship, plus a desire to focus on his own writing and visual art, led him to sell blewointment press (which later became Nightwood Editions).
+Bissett moved to London, Ontario in 1985.
 From 1986 to 1991, Bissett was the lyricist and vocalist in the London, Ontario band Luddites, they released several demo cassettes and an LP.
 They disbanded in 1991, but released a compilation of their works in 2007.
+Following constant harassment from law enforcement in London, Bissett moved to Toronto, Ontario in 1992, where he currently resides.

 In 2006, Nightwood Editions published radiant danse uv being, a poetic tribute to Bissett with contributions from more than 80 writers, including Margaret Atwood, Leonard Cohen, Lorna Crozier, Patrick Lane, Steve McCaffery, P. K. Page and Darren Wershler-Henry.
 In 2006 he was also featured in an episode of the television series Heart of a Poet produced by Canadian filmmaker Maureen Judge.

 Bissett's sound poetry was sampled by The Chemical Brothers on their 2007 CD We Are the Night.
 The CD title was taken from Bissett's "Ode To D.A.
 Levy".
 The CD went #1 in the UK and North American Electronic Music Charts.

 In 2007, Bissett was awarded the George Woodcock Lifetime Achievement Award for outstanding contributions to literature in British Columbia.
 The following year, he was given an Honorary Doctorate in Literature from Thompson Rivers University.

 In 2015, "Th ground is a prspektiv" by Bissett was once again sampled by The Chemical Brothers, this time for their album Born in the Echoes in "I'll See You There".

-In 2019, an anthology of poems from nearly every previously published Bissett book, entitled breth was published through Talonbooks. breth features hundreds of poems dating as early as the late 1950s, to as recent as the late 2010s. bissett is now based in Mattawa, Ontario and Toronto.
+In 2019, an anthology of poems from nearly every previously published Bissett book, entitled breth was published through Talonbooks. breth features hundreds of poems dating as early as the late 1950s, to as recent as the late 2010s.
+Bissett is now based in Toronto.

+Bissett is known in Toronto as a peer support worker and is the treasurer of the schizophrenia peer support group The Secret Handshake founded in 2004, by Bissett and Jordan Stone.

+In June 2024, he was appointed to the Order of Canada.
+In July 2024, a compilation album of previously unreleased or out of print sound recordings of Bill Bissett’s poetry entitled ‘’circulin th moon’’ was independently released digitally on Bissett’s Bandcamp page.